jsitarski/bindata/manual.md

 {:ruby}

 ### Floating point numbers

-BinData supports 32 and 64 bit floating point numbers, in both big and little endian format.
+JBinData supports 32 and 64 bit floating point numbers, in both big and little endian format.
 These types are:

 `float_le`